matrix-io/matrix-documentation/docs/matrix-lite/getting-started/go.md

 ## Creating An Application

-Copy our Hello World example below into the `main.go` to test your installation.
+Copy our Hello World example below into `main.go` to test your installation.

 ```go
 package main